solarwinds/apm-go/examples/grpc/README.md

 ```

 This is a trivial service that only calls itself.
 If you provided a valid
-service key, you should see traces that show the gRPC client calling the
+service key, you should see traces in SWO that show the gRPC client calling the
 gRPC server.